storminwalker/node-extjs-express/README.md

 node-extjs-express
 ==================

-An extension to [node-extjs](https://github.com/storminwalker/node-extjs) to support the [ExpressJS][https://github.com/visionmedia/express] web framework.
+An extension to [node-extjs](https://github.com/storminwalker/node-extjs) to support the [ExpressJS](https://github.com/visionmedia/express) Node web framework.

 This is a work in progress.